 This warranty is applicable if the owner has, as a minimum:

-- Properly maintained the trailer
+- > Followed proper recommended service intervals.

-- ➤ Not overloaded the trailer (i.e. Exceeded the GVWR\ or the GAWR\)
+- ➤ Not overloaded the trailer (i.e. Exceeded the GVWR or the GAWR)

-- Not transported corrosive cargo
+- Not Side loaded the trailer.

-- Adequately restrained the load
+- ➤ Adequately restrained the load

-- ➢ Loaded the trailer properly
+- ➤ Loaded the trailer properly